trunov/react-mesto-auth/README.md

 # mesto-react

-### Responsive web page - "Mesto", containing editable information about the user and photos posted by him.
+### Responsive web page - "Mesto", containing Register/Login functionality using JWT token, editable information about the user and photos posted by him.

 **Technology Stack:**